SochaDev/sochadev.github.io/assets/downloads/socha-dev-executive-summary.md

 Socha Dev is a white-label web and app development shop built to help your team succeed.
 We specialize in overflow, triage and problem solving services.
-We work in the development phase of projects \-- you give us your strategy, designs, requirements, API docs and any other pertinents \-- we turn it all in to a fully functioning application.
+We work in the development phase of projects \-- you give us your strategy, designs, requirements, API docs and any other pertinents \-- we turn it all in to a beautiful, fully functioning application.

 ## History & Successes